-Title of Each Class Name of Each Exchange On Which Registered COMMON STOCK OTC Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $ No X $ Indicate by check mark if the registrant is not required to file reports pursuant to Sec tion 13 or Section 15(d) of the Act.
-Yes $ No X $

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Title of Each Class Name of Each Exchange On Which Registered COMMON STOCK OTC Indicate by check mark if the registrant is a well-known seasoned is suer, as defined in Rule 4 05 of the Securities Act.
+Yes No X Indicate by check mark if the registrant is not required to file reports s pursuant to Section 13 o r Section 15(d) of the Act.
+Yes $ $ No $ $ X $ $ Indicate by check mark whether the registrant (1) has filed all repreceding 12 months (or for such shorter period that the registrant was require Yes $ X $ No $ $ Indicate by check mark if disclosure of delinquent filers pursuant registrant's knowledge, in definitive proxy or information statements incorpor $ X $ Indicate by check mark whether the registrant is a large accelerated 'large accelerated filer," "accelerated filer" and "smaller reporting company" rated by reference in Part I filer, an accelerated filer III of this Form 10-K or any amendment to this at a non-accelerated filer, or a smaller reporting of Form 10-K. Large accelerated filer Non-accelerated filer Do not check if a smaller reporting company) Accelerated filer Smaller reporting company [] [X] indicate by check mark whether the Registrant is a shell company (as defined Yes $ \ $ No $ X $ I in Rule 12b-2 of the Exc hange Act).
+The aggregate market value of voting stock held by non-affiliates of f the registrant was approx imately \$394,925 as of June 30, 2012.
+There were 96,135,126 shares outstanding of the registrant's Commo on Stock as of September 28, 2012.

-Accelerated filer

-Smaller reporting company

-Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company)

-The aggregate market value of voting stock held by non-affiliates of the registrant was approximately \$250,996 as of June 30, 2011.

-There were 96,135,126 shares outstanding of the registrant's Common Stock as of September 23, 2011.